ballerina-platform/ballerina-distribution/examples/graphql-subscriptions/graphql_subscriptions.md

 # Subscriptions

-A resource function with the `subscribe` accessor inside a GraphQL service represents a field in the root `Subscription` type.
-Therefore, if a resource function with the `subscribe` accessor is present inside the Ballerina GraphQL service, the auto-generated schema will have a `Subscription` type.
+A resource method with the `subscribe` accessor inside a GraphQL service represents a field in the root `Subscription` type.
+Therefore, if a resource method with the `subscribe` accessor is present inside the Ballerina GraphQL service, the auto-generated schema will have a `Subscription` type.

-A resource function with `subscribe` accessor must return a `stream` type.
+A resource method with `subscribe` accessor must return a `stream` type.
 Not returning a `stream` type will result in a compilation error.

-Each resource function with the `subscribe` accessor in the service will be added as a field of the `Subscription` type.
-The field name will be the resource function name and the field type will be the constraint type of the stream returned from the resource function.
+Each resource method with the `subscribe` accessor in the service will be added as a field of the `Subscription` type.
+The field name will be the resource method name and the field type will be the constraint type of the stream returned from the resource method.

 This example shows a GraphQL endpoint, which has a field `names` in the root `Subscription` type.